|Major Groups > Gilled Mushrooms > Pink-Spored > Entolomatoid Mushrooms|

 The mushrooms in this group have pink spore prints, gills that are attached to the stem, and spores that are angular, warted, or ribbed.
 For the most part they are saprobes that help decompose forest litter, which means that they usually grow on the ground.
-The pink-spored mushrooms in Pluteus, by contrast, are wood-rottting saprobes found on decaying logs (additionally, their gills are free from the stem and their spores are elliptical and smooth).
+The pink-spored mushrooms in Pluteus, by contrast, are wood-rotting saprobes found on decaying logs (additionally, their gills are free from the stem and their spores are ellipsoid).
 Recent research indicates that at least one Entoloma species, Entoloma abortivum, can be a parasite on another mushroom, Armillaria mellea.

 Recent research (Co-David and collaborators, 2009) supports treating Entoloma as a large and diverse genus that includes what some mycologists have separated into the genera Alboleptonia, Claudopus, Inocephalus, Leptonia, Nolanea, and Pouzarella, along with the funky, gastroid genera Richoniella and Rhodogaster.
 The researchers also determined that the closely related Rhodocybe and Clitopilus, which are similar to Entoloma but differ on sporal morphology (warted, rather than angular, spores in Rhodocybe; longitudinally ribbed spores in Clitopilus), must be rearranged because DNA results nested Clitopilus within Rhodocybe; since "Clitopilus" is the older of the two names, species of Rhodocybe were transferred to Clitopilus.
 However, authors of a more recent study (Baroni and collaborators, 2011) caution that "too little sampling has been done and too few species examined so far to make such large-scale taxonomic recombinations."